the-Naveen0903/Http_Record_Replay/README.md

 2. It then inserts the post data into an actual database(PostgreSQL or MySQL).

-3. Making a call to “http://worldtimeapi.org/api/timezone/Asia/Kolkata” this will be like making an http call which will return Current time.
+3. Making a call to “http://worldtimeapi.org/api/timezone/Asia/Kolkata” this will be like making an http call.

 4. Then it returns a response that contains the generated ID of the database row and also HTTP response body.